sophiasun0515/sophiasun0515.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi!
 This is Ruixuan(Sophia), a 3rd-year Computer Science Ph.D. student working with [Dr. Joseph Konstan](http://konstan.umn.edu/) at University of Minnesota.
 I earned my Bachalor's Degree of Computer Science from [Georgia Institute of Technology](https://www.gatech.edu/) in 2019.
 After graduation, I've worked as a Software Engineer at [Yelp](https://www.yelp.com/) for two years before starting my Ph.D. journey at UMN.
-In my 2nd-year summer of 2023, I also had a wonderful research internship with the ATG Audio Research team at [Dolby Lab](https://www.dolby.com/), where I applied my knowdledge of HCI and NLP into a fun interactive audio signal adjustment project.

-My research interests include: <strong>HCI, Explainable AI, Social Computing, Recommender Systems</strong>, and <strong> Machine Learning</strong>.
+My research interests include: <strong>Human-centered AI, Social Computing, Recommender Systems</strong>, and <strong> Machine Learning</strong>.
+I have expertise in mixed-method study design and extensive experience in running large-scale online field experiments powered by A/B tests.
+In general, I love training models and conducting user evaluation to understand how we can better serve human beings with AI-powered technology!

+I'm actively looking for <strong>2025 summer internship</strong> as Research Scientist, Machine Learning Engineer, Data Scientist, and/or UX Researcher.

 Please see my <strong>[CV](https://drive.google.com/file/d/1Glgx_QLBAbkvhkjl21ivjPj3oxYCP0XW/view?usp=sharing)</strong> for more detailed experience.